gnpy.core

 static iterative_algorithm(co_initial_guess_power, cnt_initial_guess_power, co_frequency, cnt_frequency, z, fiber, lumped_losses)

-Solves the Raman first order derivative equation in case of both co- and counter-propagating frequencies
+Solves the Raman equation in case of both co- and counter-propagating frequencies

 Parameters